Franko Andrijašević

-Franko Andrijašević ([frâŋko andrijǎːʃeʋitɕ]; born 22 June 1991) is a Croatian professional footballer who plays as a midfielder for Zhejiang in the Chinese Super League.
+Franko Andrijašević ([frâŋko andrijǎːʃeʋitɕ]; born 22 June 1991) is a Croatian professional footballer who plays as a midfielder for and captains Chinese Super League club Zhejiang FC.

 Club career

 A product of the Hajduk Split academy, Andrijašević made his professional debut on 13 May 2010 in a league match against Croatia Sesvete, in Hajduk's last match of the 2009–10 season.
 In August 2011, Andrijašević was loaned to second division side Dugopolje for a period of one year.
 On his debut against Hrvatski Dragovoljac, he scored the third goal in a 5–0 victory.

 On 18 June 2014, Hajduk's fierce rival Dinamo Zagreb signed Andrijašević.

 On 26 July 2016, Andrijašević signed a three-year contract with Rijeka, as part of the transfer of Marko Lešković from Rijeka to Dinamo Zagreb.
 In just one season, he became an instant fan-favourite, scoring 16 goals in the league, helping Rijeka win the first ever league title.
-He was also awarded with the Sportske novosti Yellow Shirt award for the best player of the league in the 2016-17 season.
+He was also awarded with the Sportske novosti Yellow Shirt award for the best player of the league in the 2016–17 season.

 Andrijašević joined K.A.A.
 Gent in July 2017 for a fee of €4.25 million.

 He went on loan from Gent to Waasland-Beveren in January 2019.

 He returned to Rijeka on loan in August 2019.
 In August 2020, his loan to Rijeka was extended for another season.

-On 6 July 2021, China League One club Zhejiang announced the signing of Andrijašević.
-He would make his debut in a league game on 12 July 2021 against Beijing Sport University in a 1-0 defeat.
+On 6 July 2021, China League One club Zhejiang FC announced the signing of Andrijašević.
+He would make his debut in a league game on 12 July 2021 against Beijing Sport University in a 1–0 defeat.
 After the game he would establish himself as a vital member of the team as the club gained promotion to the top tier at the end of the 2021 campaign.
+On 7 November 2025, Andrijašević annaounced that he is leaving the club after the 2025 season.

 International career

-On 22 January 2013 national team head coach Igor Štimac called up Andrijašević for a friendly match against South Korea in London on 6 February 2013.
+On 22 January 2013, national team head coach Igor Štimac called up Andrijašević for a friendly match against South Korea in London on 6 February 2013.
 He made his debut as a substitute in the 65th minute of the game.